openstack-archive/instack-undercloud/doc/source/introduction/architecture.rst

 Benefits
 --------

-Using RDO-Manager’s combination of OpenStack components, and their APIs, as the infrastructure to deploy and operate OpenStack itself delivers several benefits:
+Using RDO-Manager's combination of OpenStack components, and their APIs, as the infrastructure to deploy and operate OpenStack itself delivers several benefits:

-* RDO-Manager’s APIs are the OpenStack APIs.
-They’re well maintained, well documented, and come with client libraries and command line tools.
-Users who invest time in learning about RDO-Manager’s APIs are also learning about OpenStack itself, and users who are already familiar with OpenStack will find a great deal in RDO-Manager that they already understand.
+* RDO-Manager's APIs are the OpenStack APIs.
+They're well maintained, well documented, and come with client libraries and command line tools.
+Users who invest time in learning about RDO-Manager's APIs are also learning about OpenStack itself, and users who are already familiar with OpenStack will find a great deal in RDO-Manager that they already understand.
-* Using the OpenStack components allows more rapid feature development of RDO-Manager than might otherwise be the case; RDO-Manager automatically inherits all the new features which are added to Glance, Heat etc., even when the developer of the new feature didn’t explicitly have TripleO and RDO-Manager in mind.
+* Using the OpenStack components allows more rapid feature development of RDO-Manager than might otherwise be the case; RDO-Manager automatically inherits all the new features which are added to Glance, Heat etc., even when the developer of the new feature didn't explicitly have TripleO and RDO-Manager in mind.
 * The same applies to bug fixes and security updates.
 When OpenStack developers fix bugs in the common components, those fixes are inherited by RDO-Manager.
-* Users’ can invest time in integrating their own scripts and utilities with RDO-Manager’s APIs with some confidence.
+* Users' can invest time in integrating their own scripts and utilities with RDO-Manager's APIs with some confidence.
 Those APIs are cooperatively maintained and developed by the OpenStack community.
-They’re not at risk of being suddenly changed or retired by a single controlling vendor.
+They're not at risk of being suddenly changed or retired by a single controlling vendor.
-* For developers, tight integration with the openstack APIs provides a solid architecture, which has gone through extensive community review.
+* For developers, tight integration with the OpenStack APIs provides a solid architecture, which has gone through extensive community review.

 It should be noted that not everything in RDO-Manager is a reused OpenStack